Northern Lights

 A natural light phenomenon characterized by bright, colored lights in the sky in the polar regions.
 This phenomenon is caused by collisions of charged solar wind and magnetospheric particles with the Earth’s high atmosphere.
 These collisions cause the emission of light when the energy of the particles is absorbed by the atmosphere.
 Aurorae are most common in areas near the geomagnetic poles and can take on a variety of colours and shapes, from green to pink or purple, and can appear as quiet arcs or rapidly changing shapes and patterns.

-Although a snow-covered, frosty landscape under a starry sky accompanied by the Northern Lights may seem like a romantic idyll at first glance, it is important to remember that standing outside for ten minutes in the freezing cold with a camera is as far removed from fairytale winter.
+Although a snow-covered, frosty landscape under a starry sky accompanied by the Northern Lights may seem like a romantic idyll at first glance, it is important to remember that standing outside for ten minutes in the freezing cold with a camera is as far removed from the Scandinavian equivalent of a fairytale winter as rationality is from being an SPD voter (a Czech wannabe patriotic political party).
 Tea in a thermos gets cold pretty quickly.
-The heating power of rum is not compatible with a steady hand and a sharp eye.
-Beer in a can also freezes pretty quickly, not to mention strong wind gusts.
+The heating power of rum is not compatible with a steady hand and a sharp eye!
+Beer in a can freezes pretty quickly too, and it can also blow a lot!

 Year 2019

-Our first trip north for the Northern Lights started in early March 2019 in the city of Ostrava in CZE, where we met up with our Slovakian colleagues.
-We then headed through the Baltics, Finland, through city of Tromsø to Lofoten Islands and to the end of the world to the village of Å. From there, we turned around in the car park and headed back south for home.
+Our first trip north for the Northern Lights started in early March 2019 in Ostrava, where we met up with our Slovakian colleagues.
+We then headed through the Baltics, Finland, through Tromsø to Lofoten and to the end of the world to the village of Å. From there, we turned around in the car park and headed back south for home.
 I’d like to extend my warmest greetings to Commander Tibor, the brilliant leader of our expedition and organiser of other incredible trips.

 We made our way back through Sweden and Poland, ending up in Prague.
 An additional feature of the winter expedition in the car was the sliding door insulation, which was observed to lose its efficacy in insulating the surrounding environment at speeds in excess of 60km/h.
 However, the air-conditioning loophole proved an effective accelerator of the beer cooling process during the trips, transforming a potential disadvantage into an advantage.